-Volunteers are picked up from the airport in Chiang Rai on the Monday of their program start date and spend the day resting, meeting other volunteers and staff.
+On Monday, you’ll spend the day resting, meeting other volunteers and the local team.
 Volunteers also take part in a Thai cooking lesson and get involved in some light volunteer work, if they are up for the challenge.
-Orientation is taken by our Thailand team at the office in Chiang Rai.
+Orientation is hosted by our local team at the office in Chiang Rai.
 Orientation begins on the Tuesday morning after your chosen start date and runs for the entire day.
 Orientation covers everything you need to know for your volunteer program in Thailand – Introduction to Thailand, Thai Customs, Rules and Expectations, Safety, Travel Opportunities in Thailand, Introduction to your Project and Placement.
 The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socialising.

 A volunteer day is subject to change depending on the time of year that you are volunteering.
 A typical daily schedule might be as follows:

 9.00 AM - 11.30 AM Volunteer work begins.
 Work and hours are dependent on the project and placement that each volunteer is working at.
 Lunch breaks vary in time depending on the working schedule, but all volunteers get an hour to eat and relax